-At this year’s INBOUND marketing conference in Boston, software provider HubSpot rolled out some exciting new features and announced a broad new focus area: Customer Service.
+At this year’s INBOUND marketing conference in Boston, marketing automation and CRM software provider HubSpot rolled out some exciting new features and announced a broad new focus area: Customer Service.
 As HubSpot Agency Partners, UP is excited about many of these new features, because it means our clients now have access to even more ways to attract the right sort of leads, nurture them all the way down the sales funnel and keep them engaged as happy customers.

 HubSpot introduced a number of exciting new features at INBOUND18, including several focused on key areas of customer service, video and online conversations (chat).